davidfig/json-bump/README.md

     --replace=semver   this replaces the entire semver with the given string

-    --major=1          increment the major version (increments by 1 if not specified) --minor=1          increment the minor version (increments by 1 if not specified) --patch=1          increment the patch version (increments by 1 if not specified) --entry=name       change entry updated (defaults is "version")
+    --major=1          increment the major version (increments by 1 if flagged but not specified) --minor=1          increment the minor version (increments by 1 if flagged but not specified) --patch=1          increment the patch version (increments by 1 if flagged but not specified) --entry=name       change entry updated (defaults is "version") --spaces=4          number of spaces to format the .json file (set to 0 to remove spaces)

     If no flags are specified, increments PATCH by 1